Robert A. Fishman

 General real estate services and permitting of numerous projects for Tufts University at its campuses in Medford/Somerville, and Boston, Massachusetts.

-These projects have included MarketStreet at Lynnfield, Bridges at Andover, Station Landing in Medford, Chapter 40B development of Arbor Point at Woodland Station in Newton, Forge Park in Franklin, Fort Point Channel in Boston, MetroNorth Corporate Center in Woburn, Lake Williams Corporate Center in Marlborough, Blueview Corporate Center in Canton, Mansfield Corporate Center, New England Business Center in Andover and various other office, research and development, shopping center and assisted living projects.
+Nutter has advised on numerous projects, including MarketStreet at Lynnfield, Bridges at Andover, Station Landing in Medford, Chapter 40B development of Arbor Point at Woodland Station in Newton, Forge Park in Franklin, Fort Point Channel in Boston, MetroNorth Corporate Center in Woburn, Lake Williams Corporate Center in Marlborough, Blueview Corporate Center in Canton, Mansfield Corporate Center, New England Business Center in Andover, and various other office, research and development, shopping center, and assisted living projects.

-- Malden Mills Complex in Lawrence and Methuen, Massachusetts
+- Malden Mills Complex in Lawrence and Methuen, MA

-Assisted Lubert-Adler and Versa in their acquisition out of bankruptcy of the Malden Mills property in Lawrence and Methuen, including all permitting, and environmental analyses, and subsequent multiple dispositions of real estate assets, including complex title, permitting and subdivision matters.
+Nutter assisted Lubert-Adler and Versa in their acquisition out of bankruptcy of the Malden Mills property in Lawrence, MA and Methuen, MA, including all permitting, and environmental analyses, and subsequent multiple dispositions of real estate assets, including complex title, permitting, and subdivision matters.

 News & Insights